 - Vehicles drive on the left in the UK.
 Pay attention when you cross the road because if you are used to driving on the right you will look the wrong way!
 Always cross at traffic lights and don’t jaywalk.
 London roads are busy and you need to concentrate when crossing them.

 - It can be very hot on the underground at any time of year.
 In winter shops can also be stifling.
 I recommend wearing layers so you can cool off if necessary.
 Carry a bottle of water too to stay hydrated.

-- At the time of writing this article Big Ben is covered in scaffolding for essential repairs.
-It was scheduled to be completed in 2021 but no official date has as yet been announced.
+- At the time of writing this article, Big Ben is covered in scaffolding for essential repairs.
+The scaffolding is now scheduled to be removed by spring 2022.

 - Visiting London always involves lots of walking so ensure you wear comfortable shoes.